-Sandfire holds a dominant 11,700km2 landholding across the underexplored Kalahari Copper Belt in Botswana.
+Sandfire Resources, through its in-country subsidiary Tshukudu Exploration, holds a dominant 26,650km2 landholding across the underexplored Kalahari Copper Belt in Botswana and Namibia.

-Botswana is a safe, democratic, politically stable and mining-friendly jurisdiction with a supportive government (rated number 1 in Africa and number 32 globally by the Fraser Institute Annual Survey of Mining Companies).
+Botswana is a safe, democratic, politically stable and mining-friendly jurisdiction with a supportive government (rated number 1 in Africa and number 11 globally in overall investment attractiveness by the Fraser Institute Annual Survey of Mining Companies).

 Botswana is committed to further diversifying its resource sector, which currently contributes ~80% of the country’s exports and ~30% of its GDP.
 The nation has a skilled workforce, good infrastructure and sound mining legislation and environmental controls.

 The Kalahari Copper Belt is one of the world’s most exciting emerging copper producing regions, with Sandfire’s T3 Project and Curpric Canyon’s Khoemacau Copper Project both scheduled to deliver first copper production over the next 2-3 years.

 The Kalahari landholding is prospective for sedimentary-style copper deposits, and includes several high-priority targets located in close proximity to the advanced T3 Copper-Silver Project, as well as regional targets with confirmed copper mineralisation.

 A comprehensive exploration program across all project areas is currently underway as part of a major new district-scale program.
 A substantial increase in drilling is initially planned within the 1,000km2 T3 Expansion Area targeting additional ore sources for the planned Motheo Production Hub.
 Drilling priorities include the A1, T2E, A27, A13 prospects, and the deeper NPF Contact.